llvm/llvm-iwg/iwg_priorities.md

 Priorities of the working group, sorted from high to low:

 1. Ensure stable operations of existing LLVM development infrastructure and developer workflows ("keeping the lights on").
+That includes
-That includes understanding urgent operations issues and ensuring they get fixed.
+   - understanding urgent operations issues, tracking them and ensuring they get fixed,

-2. Agreeing and monitoring service level objectives (SLO) of our development infrastructure.
+   - agreeing and monitoring service level objectives (SLO) of our development infrastructure to be able to identify issues, and
+   - updating the documentation on workflows and infrastructure to reflect the status quo and the latest decisions.

-3. Driving improvements of services and workflows the keep causing issues (crashes, bad performance, security, high maintenance effort, high cost, ...) based on community feedback and service monitoring.
+2. Driving improvements of services and workflows that keep causing issues (crashes, bad performance, security, high maintenance effort, high cost, ...) based on community feedback and service monitoring.
 This includes finding community members or hiring contractors to implement these improvements.

-4. Help the community come to decisions around workflows and development, and help getting these implemented.
+3. Help the community come to decisions around mid and long-term improvements of development workflows and infrastructure, and help getting these decisions implemented.
 This includes
-   - updating the documentation on workflows and infrastructure to reflect the status quo and the latest decisions,
+   - understanding community pain points,
+   - identifying and proposing areas for improvements,
-   - active involvement in the decision processes,
+   - active involvement in the discussion and decision processes, and
-   - and understanding community pain points and discussing improvements.
+   - ensuring these decisions get implemented at a reasonable velocity.